CEsGutierrez/hotel/design-activity.md

   * Implementation B.
 Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?
   * Implementation B has less dependencies and the movement of information within its classes is more controlled.
+//

+Revisiting Hotel
+* The refactor.txt part of the assignment was missed at the time of the original submission.
+Therefore, as I reassess the classes in Hotel, I am amassing the following refactoring ideas.

+Refactoring Ideas:
+  * Room Class: remove cost from attr_reader and rework the code to only access the class method of self.cost instead to remove redundancy.
+  * Reservation Class: examine what information needs to accessible from other classes and revisit attr_reader.
+  * Reservation Class: consider moving some of the functionality out of the initialize method.
+  * DateMediator Class: Guess what? look at attr_reader and what actually needs to be accessed from outside of it!
+I seriously think none of its attributes need to be readable from outside.
+  * Consider moving reservations and reserved blocks into Reservation Class out of Booker Class.
+The accompanying methods might have too much reach into instances of Reservation.
+  * Consider moving room_ids into Room Class out of Booker Class.
+Like when the instance of Room is created, move it over.
+  * Detangle

+Booker:
+* What is this class's responsibility?
+  * (Booker does too much) It populates the hotel by creating instances of rooms, it instigates reservations, it instigates soft reservations aka blocks, it lists the rooms available for a given date range, it selects the room for a reservation, it transforms soft reservations (blocks) into actual reservations, it validates incoming data.
+* Is this class responsible for exactly one thing?
+  * Lol, no, it's responsible for loads of things.
+* Does this class take on any responsibility that should be delegated to "lower level" classes?
+  * Yes.
+Tons!
+* Is there code in other classes that directly manipulates this class's instance variables?
+  * No, no one reaches into Booker, but it's too closely dependent on Reservations and Blocks specifically so I worry about detangling them.

+Room:
+* What is this class's responsibility?
+  * Room presents its ID and base cost.
+* Is this class responsible for exactly one thing?
+  * Yes
+* Does this class take on any responsibility that should be delegated to "lower level" classes?
+  * There are no lower classes.
+* Is there code in other classes that directly manipulates this class's instance variables?
+  * Yes, I think that cost being an instance variable is a mistake, a redundancy, because it has a class method (self.cost) to access its base cost already.

+Reservation:
+* What is this class's responsibility?
+  * Reservation holds instance-specific information for each reservation which includes the calculation of the cost of the reservation.
+* Is this class responsible for exactly one thing?
+  * No. It adapts for a possible block discount when calculating the cost.
+* Does this class take on any responsibility that should be delegated to "lower level" classes?
+  * There are no lower level classes, but I feel that its functions could be broken down into smaller, single-responsibility methods.
+* Is there code in other classes that directly manipulates this class's instance variables?
+  * I fear that this might be the case, because all of the instance variables are accessible.

+Block:
+* What is this class's responsibility?
+  * Block creates instances of itself.
+* Is this class responsible for exactly one thing?
+  * Yes
+* Does this class take on any responsibility that should be delegated to "lower level" classes?
+  * No.
+* Is there code in other classes that directly manipulates this class's instance variables?
+  * Looking at its accessible variables, I think so.

+DateMediator:
+* What is this class's responsibility?
+  * DateMediator checks to see the level of conflict between two date ranges.
+* Is this class responsible for exactly one thing?
+  * Yes.
+Although it can check for both hard conflicts and overlapping dates that are permissible between the check-out time and the check-in time.
+* Does this class take on any responsibility that should be delegated to "lower level" classes?
+  * No, it might be the only true single-responsibility class in the entire program.
+* Is there code in other classes that directly manipulates this class's instance variables?
+  * No, classes just call the methods within it, but almost all of its variables are accessible.